jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Deep-Instinct-Cyber-Threat-Landscape-Report-2022.md

 25
 CYBER THREAT LANDSCAPE REPORT 2022
 Deep Instinct discoveries in 2021
 LSAAS memory dumps
 Identifying Excel 4\.0 Macros
 strains using anomaly detection
 Emotet re\-emerges
 with new variants
-In February 2021, Deep Instincts Security Researcher Asaf Gilboa published a new technique of credential dumping.
+In February 2021, Deep Instinct’s Security Researcher Asaf Gilboa published a new technique of credential dumping.
 The technique relies on a mechanism introduced in Windows 7 called Silent Process Exit, which provides the